 Focus tightly

-A discrete weekly session is taught using the resources from the Skills Builder Hub, which is adapted to meet the needs of the children.
+A discrete weekly session is taught using the resources from the Skills Builder Hub, which is adapted to meet the needs of the children – teachers are now planning their own sessions, linking in the ‘Essential Skills in the News’ resource.
 The learning of the essential skills does not happen by chance, students have planned, regular and explicit opportunities to build on their existing knowledge of the essential skills.
 The assessments carried out on the Skills Builder Hub assessment tool informs next steps, so that all teachers pitch their teaching at an appropriate level.
+An annual Challenge Day is planned in for all year groups.
+Skills Builder is now part of our school’s Character Development Plan, which captures the work we do with the essential skills alongside everything else we do for our children’s personal development.

 Keep practising

-Skills Builder skills are ‘taught not caught.’
+Skills are ‘taught not caught.’
 The application of the essential skills is deliberately planned into the curriculum and beyond by all teachers, which forms part of our written curriculum.
 We offer a range of opportunities such as residentials, Bikeability, mini markets, focus day projects, such as Year 6 enterprise challenges, as well as after school clubs for children to practise the skills in different contexts.
-Our Taskmaster after school club, for example gave children the opportunity to take part in an engaging club which directly reinforced the skills.
-Lapal children have engaged in range of workshops from external providers and our local high schools such as a debate workshops.
+Children have engaged in range of workshops from external providers and local high schools such as a debate workshops.
 Our extensive extra-curricular offering ranges from craft and pilates to gardening and music clubs.
+We have formed a link with a Skills Builder partner who will run a Challenge Cup for our children each year.
+In addition, we have Skills Spotters in every classroom who will look out for others showing the monthly essential skills focus–stem sentences support their oracy, so that they can succinctly what skills they have seen their peer be successful in.

 Bring it to life

-As part of our transition between year groups, each class spend time with their new class teacher with a focus on Skills Builder.
-Linked to the current monthly focus, the children explore a challenge at an age-appropriate level in all year groups.
-Not only does this enable the new class teacher to get to know their new class on a pastoral level, it also helps them see children applying the Skills Builder essential skills, so that they can see how they can build on these with their class in the new academic year.
-Our pupil leadership teams, such as our Junior Leadership Team and our Digital Leaders, also get a chance to not only practise and develop their leadership skills but also the other essential skills in a variety of projects which aim to drive school improvement – this is systematic and deliberately planned into the work that they do.
-We invite a range of visitors to our school to explore how these skills are used in a professional environment, for example paramedics, the RNLI and even a Formula 1 day – we encourage our children to have big dreams and high aspirations.
+During transition, classes spend time with their new teacher engaging in a Challenge Day - enabling them to get to see children applying the essential skills, so that they can see how they can build on these in the new academic year.
+Our pupil leaders, such as our Pupil Leadership Team and Digital Leaders, also get a chance to not only practise and develop their leadership skills but also the other essential skills in a variety of projects which aim to drive school improvement – this is systematic and deliberately planned into the work that they do, from the application and interview process to the role itself.
+We link Skills Builder to whole school focus days and special days in the school calendar, whilst also inviting a range of visitors to our school to explore how these skills are used in a professional environment – we we encourage our children to have big dreams and high aspirations.
+We collaborate on running a Careers Aspiration event for all children in the Halesowen township.

 What's next